open-easyrtc/open-easyrtc/docs/easyrtc_server_install.md

     * Click 'Install' to download the .msi file
     * Run the Node.js installer

-2. Uncompress the EasyRTC package into a folder of your choice.
+2. Create an EasyRTC application folder.
     * Note: Node is defaulted to browse to `%HOMEDRIVE%%HOMEPATH%`
     * ex: `C:\Users\USERNAME\nodes\easyrtc`

+3. Download files from the [server_example folder](../server_example/) into your EasyRTC application folder.

-3. In the start menu, launch the Node.js command prompt
+4. In the start menu, launch the Node.js command prompt

-4. Navigate to the easyrtc folder.
+5. Navigate to the easyrtc folder.
 There should be a server.js and package.json file.
     * ex: `cd C:\Users\USERNAME\nodes\easyrtc`

-5. Run the node package manager to download dependencies.
+6. Run the node package manager to download dependencies.
 This will create a new folder called node_modules
     * `npm install`